0xvashishth/CalcHub/Calculators/Bitwise_Calculator/readme.md

 ## Descriptions :

-+ The use input two decimal number and it computes the operator(AND,OR,XOR) and displays the result in both decimal and binary value.
++ The user input two decimal number and displays it binary value and computes the operation(AND,OR,XOR) and displays the result in both decimal and binary value.

 ## Functions: